top of page

 To prepare students for career paths in one of five areas of specialism, where specific knowledge combined with generic critical and analytical skills and a whole person outlook are important.

-Students specialize and build vocational knowledge and skills by selecting one from five possible concentrations.
+Students specialize and build vocational knowledge and skills by selecting one from three possible concentrations.
 Each has a distinct niche, as follows:

 GLOBAL CULTURES